 We sampled Mavrud wine, an ancient red grape variety from the Thracian Valley.
 Dimyat, one of Bulgaria’s widely planted white wine varieties and finally a Rosé wine made from Pinot Noir grapes.

 What we enjoyed the most was the attentive service we received at Enjoy Wine.
 Sitting on the comfortable couches, we learned about Bulgarian wines from around the country and had our first taste of Melnik wine.

-The passionate staff as well as the quality of wines is impressive.
-Stopping into Enjoy Wine is one of the best things to do in Sofia.
+The passionate staff, as well as the quality of wines, is impressive.
+Diving into Wine Tasting is one of the best things to do in Sofia.

 8- Experience Gastronomic Bulgarian Cuisine at Cosmos